Chart Color Schemes

 Exmouth's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Private health cover is high at approximately 54%, covering about 2872 people.
-The most prevalent medical conditions are arthritis and mental health issues, affecting 6.5% and 5.8% of residents respectively.
-77.1% of Exmouth's population reports no medical ailments, compared to 74.5% in the rest of WA.
-As of 2021, 11.0% of residents are aged 65 and over (581 people), lower than the regional average of 13.9%.
-Despite this, health outcomes among seniors align with those of the general population.
+Approximately 54% (~2,874 people) of Exmouth's total population has private health cover, which is notably high.
+The most prevalent medical conditions in the area are arthritis and mental health issues, affecting 6.5% and 5.8% of residents respectively.
+A significant majority, 77.1%, report being completely free from medical ailments, compared to 74.5% across the rest of WA.
+Exmouth has a lower proportion of seniors aged 65 and over, at 11.0% (582 people), than the rest of WA's 13.9%.
+Despite this, health outcomes among seniors in Exmouth are strong and largely align with the general population's health profile.

 Frequently Asked Questions - Health